 The de Haas van Alphen effect near a quantum critical end point in Sr₃Ru₂O₇

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.